 Over current, excess current the result of either and overload or a short circuit.
-The overloading occurs when an extra load is taken from the supply.
-This load being connected in parallel with the existing load in a circuit decreases.
-The overload resistance of the circuit and current increases which causes heating the cables and deteriorate the cable insulation.
+The overloading occurs when an extra.load is taken from the supply.
+This load being connected in parallel with the existing load in.a.circuit decreases.
+The overload resistance of the circuit and current increases which causeslu;:atil1gthcables and deteriorate the cable insulation.
 And the short-circuit.
-Short circuit is a direct contact between live conductors a-)Neautral condactor.
+Short circuit is a direct contact between live conductors

+- Neautral condactor.
 (Fuse)

-b-)Earthed metal work (Operators)
+- Earthed metal work (Operators)